legit-gaming/legit-gaming.github.io/week1/Goals.md

 }
 ```

-A variable with **global** scope, is declared outside a function and can be accessed anywhere throughout your code.
+A variable with **GLOBAL** scope, is declared outside a function and can be accessed anywhere throughout your code.

 var color = " ";